-South Australia has become the first state in the country to ban single-use plastics with legislation passing Parliament today, Wednesday 9 September 2020.
+South Australia has become the first state in the country to ban single-use plastics with legislation passing Parliament on Wednesday 9 September 2020 and coming into effect Monday 1 March 2021.

 The Marshall Liberal Government’s Single-use and Other Plastic Products (Waste Avoidance) Bill 2020 bans the sale, supply and distribution of single-use plastic products such as straws, cutlery and beverage stirrers in South Australia.

-However, in light of ongoing impacts from the coronavirus pandemic, such as restrictions still impacting on society and in particular the hospitality industry, the commencement of the legislation won’t occur until early 2021.
+However, in light of ongoing impacts from the coronavirus pandemic, such as restrictions still impacting on society and in particular the hospitality industry, the commencement of the legislation won’t take place until 1 March 2021.

 “Today is an historic day for South Australia with the passing of legislation to ban certain single-use plastics,” said Minister Speirs.